CustomSeif/GTASA3DSkins/README.md

 ![Database populated from scrape](/client/public/assets/database-populated-from-scrape.jpg)

 ## Extracting 3D Models from GTA San Andreas
 I used an img tool to extract all of the .txd and .dff files from the gta3.img file.
-It would take for ever to get the model name, search for the .txd, extract it, search for the .dff, extract it and repeat that 300 times in a buggy tool.
+It would take forever to get the model name, search for the .txd, extract it, search for the .dff, extract it and repeat that 300 times in a buggy tool.
 So I exported everything to a single folder and since I had the model names in a database I was able to filter the files needed.

 ## Converting The Models To A Web Friendly Format
 Three.js is a popular library for doing 3D on the web.
-After alot of experimentation with the file formats Three.js supported I settled on .glb which is GLTF but in binary format, the advantages were that it was a single file (it didn't need another texture bitmap file to accompany it) and it was exportable from Blender.
+After a lot of experimentation with the file formats Three.js supported I settled on .glb which is GLTF but in binary format, the advantages were that it was a single file (it didn't need another texture bitmap file to accompany it) and it was exportable from Blender.

-Now that I setteled on a file format I needed to find a way to import .DFFs and .TXDs to Blender.
+Now that I settled on a file format I needed to find a way to import .DFFs and .TXDs to Blender.
 Thankfully, there was a Blender addon that the GTA modding community create that allowed importing TXDs and DFFs.

 ![GTA SA Skin Imported To Blender](/client/public/assets/blender-gta-import.jpg)

-So all that was left is to import the character models and export them to .glb one by one.
+So all that was left was to import the character models and export them to .glb one by one.
 Which I was able to automate using python, specifically the bpy package that allows you to control blender using python.
 The code looked something like this:

 ```
 models = [ "an", "array", "with", "all", "the", "model", "names", "from", "the", "database"]